Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-22-black-noise-the-ultimate-sound-for-sleep-and-relaxation.md

 tweet-title:  Black Noise - The Ultimate Sound for Sleep and Relaxation
 tweet-description: That's where black noise comes in.
 Black noise is not really a sound, but rather the absence of sound.
 It is complete silence or mostly silence with bits of random noise.
 It is the sound of nothingness, of emptiness, of space.
 It is the sound that some people experience in anechoic chambers, which are rooms that absorb all sound waves and create a sensation of being in a vacuum.
 date: 2023-01-22
-keywords: frequency benefits, Brain Beats, Frequencies, Black Noise, Pink noise, Brown Noise, Blue Noise, red noise, White Noise, Brain wave entrainment, sound therapy, Colors of noise
+keywords: frequency benefits, Brain Beats, Frequencies, Black Noise, Pink noise, Brown Noise, Blue Noise, red noise, White Noise, Brain wave entrainment, sound therapy, Colors of noise, black noise benefits
 ---

 Have you ever wondered what is the best sound to fall asleep to?
 Some people prefer white noise, which is a constant and soothing sound that masks other noises.
 Others like pink noise, which is similar to white noise but with lower frequencies that mimic natural sounds like rain or wind.
 But what if you want something even more peaceful and quiet?
 Something that can help you tune out the world and drift into a deep sleep?